Estadio Universitario Alberto "Chivo" Córdoba: University teams

 From its opening, teams associated with the UAEM have used the facility for American football and soccer matches.
 Aside from the soccer team, ONEFA Liga Mayor American football debuted at the UAEM for the 1982 season.

 Deportivo Toluca FC

 During the reconstruction of the Estadio Nemesio Díez, Toluca's top-flight soccer club, Deportivo Toluca F.C., played its home matches at Estadio Universitario for over a year.
 This period was longer than the club expected; while plans were to return to Nemesio Díez in September 2016, these were scrapped.
 Fans complained of long lines and traffic tie-ups during this period.

+Atlante women's team

+In April 2026, Atlante F.C. announced that its women's team would play in this stadium starting with the 2026–27 Liga MX Femenil season, becoming the third stadium in that league to be used exclusively by a women's team.